All Episodes

 I feel every bit of anger that you do.

-And you know, there's just too many instances of this, and there's there's too been too casual of a an acceptance of it by by too many people that look I'm gonna be very blunt here.
+And there's been too casual of an acceptance of it by too many people that look, I'm going to be very blunt here.

-You know, there's the Republican Party and then there's the conservative movement, the America First movement we'll call it.
+You know, there's the Republican Party and then there's the conservative movement, the America First movement, we'll call it.

-And I'm not a Republican, I'm a conservative.
+And I'm not a Republican.

-I'm part of I believe in America first.
+I'm part of, I believe in America First.

-I believe in all the things that the president did successfully to help this country get back on track and create jobs and end burden some bureaucracy, trade deals, borders, energy, you know, justices.
+I believe in all the things that the president did successfully to help this country get back on track and create jobs and end burdensome bureaucracy, trade deals, borders, energy, you know, justices.

 I mean, all of it.